EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 IMPORTANT NOTES:

-• One coffee farm with multiple coffee plots should provide one geodata for each plot, requiring unique plot IDs in addition to any existing farm IDs.
+• One coffee farm with multiple coffee plots should provide one data point per plot, requiring unique plot IDs in addition to any existing farm IDs.

 • If multiple coffee plots are located nearby, it is not allowed to draw a polygon around all coffee plots (e.g., encompassing an area around a producing village or washing station).